Misfits (band): 1977–1978: Formation and Static Age

 The Misfits were formed in 1977 in Lodi, New Jersey, by Glenn Danzig, who had previous experience performing in local cover bands.
 The band was named after actress Marilyn Monroe's final film, The Misfits (1961).
-Danzig's first recruit to the Misfits was drummer Mr. Jim and bassist Diane DiPazza, however, DiPiazza never showed up.
+Danzig's first recruit to the Misfits was drummer Mr. Jim and bassist Diane DiPiazza, however, DiPiazza never showed up.
 Mr. Jim was replaced by Manny Martinez shortly after.
 The two practiced in Martínez's garage, with Danzig on electric piano and Martínez on drums.
 The duo soon encountered Jerry Caiafa, who was dating a neighbor of Martínez's and had just received a bass guitar for Christmas.
 Although he was still new to the instrument, he joined the band; Caiafa and Danzig would remain the only consistent members of the Misfits until the group's dissolution in 1983.

 Danzig, Martínez, and Caiafa rehearsed for three months without a guitarist, using Danzig's electric piano to provide the songs' rhythm.
 The band played their first performance at CBGB in New York City in April 1977, followed by other local performances over the following months.
 In May that year, they recorded their first single, Cough/Cool, which they released through their own label Blank Records that August.
 Caiafa's surname was misspelled on the record's sleeve, prompting him to insist that in the future he be credited as "Jerry, only Jerry".
 "Jerry Only" became his pseudonym for the rest of his career.

 In August 1977, guitarist Frank Licata joined the band under the pseudonym Franché Coma, allowing Danzig to phase out the electric piano and focus on singing while pushing the band's sound in a punk rock direction.
 Danzig and Only deemed Martínez unreliable and was replaced by Mr. Jim.
 The band found a recording opportunity when Mercury Records wished to use the name Blank Records for one of its subdivisions and offered Danzig thirty hours of studio time in exchange for rights to the name.
 Danzig accepted, and in January 1978 the Misfits entered a New York recording studio to record 17 songs, 14 of which were mixed for the proposed Static Age album.
 The band were unable to find a record label interested in releasing it, so they released four of the songs in June 1978 as the Bullet single on their own label Plan 9 Records, named after the 1959 science fiction horror film Plan 9 from Outer Space.
-The other songs would see release on various compilation albums throughout the 1980s and 90s, but Static Age was not released in its entirety until 1997.
+The other songs would see release on various compilation albums throughout the 1980s and 90s, but Static Age was not released in its entirety until 1996.